-The Federal Government and the State of Michigan require that students meet a schedule of satisfactory academic progress to remain eligible for Title IV (after four semesters of full-time enrollment - or the equivalent) and Michigan (after two semesters of full-time enrollment - or the equivalent) and Michigan (after two semesters of full-time enrollment - or the equivalent) aid.
+The Federal Government and the State of Michigan require that students meet a schedule of satisfactory academic progress to remain eligible for Title IV (after four semesters of full-time enrollment - or the equivalent) and Michigan (after two semesters of full-time enrollment - or the equivalent) aid.
 To achieve this schedule, students must have a minimum GPA of 2.0.
 Also students must earn the following minimum credits by the end of each semester of full-time enrollment (the first three semesters are offered as a guideline only):